OpenEvalProject/evals/manuscripts/elife-35588/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/35588/elife-35588-fig2-v2.jpg)

 **Figure 2.:** (A) Strategy for tagging endogenous SAC1: a guide RNA is complexed with Cas9 protein and electroplated into HEK-293A cells with a short single-stranded homology-directed repair (HDR) template.
 This adds a short tag encoding the 11th strand of the GFP beta barrel.
 When expressed, this strand assembles with co-expressed GFP1-10 to make functional GFP.
 (B) Specificity of genomic tagging.
 293A cells stably over-expressing GFP1-10 and edited with the indicated GFP11 tags were genotyped with GFP11 specific forward primers and a gene-specific reverse primer located ~200 bp downstream in exon 1.
 (C) Confocal images of GFP11 gene edited cells co-expressing mKo-Manosidase II as a cis/medial Golgi marker, or mCherry-VAPB as an ER marker.
 (D) E-Syt1 shows enrichment at the PM relative to SAC1 and Sec61β.
 Cells were imaged in both TIRF and epi-illumination, and the fluorescence intensity ratio of the two images was calculated.
 Boxes represent quartiles, whiskers 5–95 percentile.
 P values are from Dunn’s Multiple Comparisons following a Kruskall-Wallis test (p<10–4).
 Data are from 180 (E-Syt1), 234 (SAC1) or 246 (Sec61β) cells imaged across five independent experiments.
 Insets = 10 µm.
 (E) Expressed SAC1 is not enriched at ER-PM MCS in COS-7 cells.
 TIRF images of COS-7 cells transfected for 24 hr with the indicated GFP-tagged plasmid and mCherry-MAPPER to label ER-PM MCS along with iRFP-Sec61β to label total ER.
 Scale bar = 10 µm.
 The MCS index is the ‘difference of differences’ between GFP and iRFP-Sec61β as well as GFP and MAPPER signals.
 P values are from Dunn's Multiple Comparison test relative to GFP-Sec61β, run as a post-hoc to a Kruskal-Wallis test (p<10–4).
-Box and whiskers are quartiles with 10–90 percentiles of 90 (Sec61β), 92 (Calreticulin), 91 (SAC1), 93 (MAPPER) or 92 (E-Syt2, ORP5) cells imaged across three independent experiments.10.7554/eLife.35588.009Figure 2—source data 1.10.7554/eLife.35588.010Figure 2—source data 2.
+Box and whiskers are quartiles with 10–90 percentiles of 90 (Sec61β), 92 (Calreticulin), 91 (SAC1), 93 (MAPPER) or 92 (E-Syt2, ORP5) cells imaged across three independent experiments.

 Confocal imaging revealed the expected ER/Golgi localization of GFP11-SAC1 in edited cells, showing co-localization with the ER marker VAPB and the cis/medial Golgi marker Mannosidase II (Figure 2C).
 Medial confocal optical sections of GFP11-E-Syt1 and GFP-11-Sec61β also revealed exclusively ER localization (Figure 2C), consistent with previous reports (Saheki et al., 2016; Leonetti et al., 2016).
 To look for ER-PM MCS, we used total internal reflection fluorescence (TIRF) microscopy.
 Like GFP11-Sec61β, GFP11-SAC1 exhibited a reticular distribution, though unlike Sec61β, it also showed juxta-nuclear enrichment likely corresponding to the bottom of the Golgi (Figure 2D).
 GFP11-E-Syt1 also revealed a reticular distribution by TIRF, but with numerous bright puncta that are most likely ER-PM MCS (Figure 2D).
 Quantitative analysis of the ratio of fluorescence intensity via TIRF imaging (selective for signal within ~100 nm of the coverslip) vs conventional epi-illumination (exciting fluorescence throughout the entire volume of the cell) revealed no enrichment of GFP11-SAC1 close to the basal PM as compared to ER-localized GFP11-Sec61β, whereas GFP11-E-Syt1 showed a marked enrichment (Figure 2D).
 So, it appeared we could not detect enrichment of SAC1 at ER-PM MCS.